 If you are applying for medical residency, you have a variety of application requirements.
 Currently one requirement is to include a headshot for the medical residency application.
 It is used to identify an applicant when reporting for an interview.

-Because the photo is part of an interview process, many applicants opt to get a professional headshot done.
+Because the photo is part of an interview process, many applicants opt to hire a headshot photographer in Los Angeles, and in other cities too.
 In addition, meeting the technical requirements for the headshot can be tricky.
 With a professional photographer, they can help meet them.
-ERAS requirements currently include a crop of 2.5 in. x 3.5, a resolution of 150 dpi, and a maximum file size of 100kb.
+ERAS requirements currently include a crop of 2.5 in. x 3.5, a resolution of 150dpi, and a maximum file size of 150kb.

-Getting good actor headshots in Los Angeles can be difficult.
+Getting some of the best actor headshots in Los Angeles can be difficult.
 There is a plethora of photographers.
 So, finding the cream of the crop can be a chore.
 Further, getting really good and affordable headshots in Los Angeles is also as difficult.
 At the end of the day, actors will need to find a photographer that knows what they are doing because actors too should get headshots to meet certain requirements.

 First, make sure your headshot is full color – black and white is pretty much to be avoided, at least as your main headshots.
 You should also get them from around the chest up and cropped vertically – 8” wide by 10” tall.